We all need healthy seas

 One of the biggest barriers people face to diversifying the fish they eat is understanding how to cook it - so we're heading out with top local chefs to show Cumbria that cooking seafood can be easy, sustainable, and delicious!

-Look out for our demonstrations and tasters at local food festivals, upcoming events, and our recipe cards.
+Look out for our demonstrations and tasters at local food festivals, coastal events, and online masterclasses...

 What species are we protecting?